A trip on the Trans Siberian Railway is featured on many traveler bucket lists.

 It is also possible to link up with trains and ferries to travel to Korea and Japan.

-It is possible to travel on these routes without making any stops but this would mean missing out on the incredibly diverse landscape, culture and history that Russia can offer.
+It is possible to travel on these routes without making any stops, but this would mean missing out on the incredibly diverse landscape, culture, and history that Russia can offer.

 Busy, crowded Moscow provides a stark contrast between modern Russia and its communist past.
 Visit world-class museums such as The Amoury and iconic buildings such as St Basil’s Cathedral.

-Nowhere showcases Russian art better than the Church of The Spilled Blood in St Petersburg or the opulence of imperial Russia in the world-famous Hermitage.
+Nowhere showcases Russian art better than the Church of The Spilled Blood in St Petersburg or the opulence of Imperial Russia in the world-famous Hermitage.

-Spend time in the sprawling city of Irkutsk in Eastern Siberia and venture out of the city into the beautiful surrounding countryside, full of dense larch and birch forests to visit the deepest lake in the world, the enormous Lake Baikal.
+Spend time in the sprawling city of Irkutsk in Eastern Siberia and venture out of the city into the beautiful surrounding countryside, full of dense larch and birch forests, to visit the deepest lake in the world, the enormous Lake Baikal.

-Travelling on the Trans Siberian Railway is very comfortable and safe.
+Traveling on the Trans Siberian Railway is very comfortable and safe.
 However, it is not a tourist train; it is a regular train used by people from across Russian society.

 The ticket will indicate a specific bunk in a specific carriage.
-Each train has a dining car or another option is to use the hot water boilers and samovars in each carriage to make your own porridge, soup or noodles.
+Each train has a dining car, or another option is to use the hot water boilers and samovars in each carriage to make your own porridge, soup, or noodles.

-The Trans Siberian trains are not high-speed trains and it is not the right form of transport for anyone in a hurry.
-But for someone who wants to slow down, while away long hours staring at endless scenic views and meet and share stories with local Russian people, it is the perfect way to travel.
+The Trans Siberian trains are not high-speed trains, and it is not the right form of transport for anyone in a hurry.
+But for someone who wants to slow down while away long hours staring at endless scenic views and meet and share stories with local Russian people, it is the perfect way to travel.